 Why now get your little friend a little friend of their own?
 Some hedgehogs love to carry soft toys about with them.
 Our teddy is safe for hedgehogs as it doesn’t have any dangerous parts.

-Our Hello Hedgehog Ebook is packed full of useful tips and information about caring for your African Pygmy Hedgehog.
+Our Hello Hedgehog Ebook is only 99p and is packed full of useful tips and information about caring for your African Pygmy Hedgehog.